sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/prometheus-metrics.md

 ---
 title: "Collect Prometheus metrics with Sensu"
-version: "6.2"
+linkTitle: "Collect Prometheus Metrics"
+guide_title: "Collect Prometheus metrics with Sensu"
+type: "guide"
 description: "The Sensu Prometheus Collector is a check plugin that collects metrics from a Prometheus exporter or the Prometheus query API.
 This allows Sensu to route the collected metrics to a time-series database, like InfluxDB.
 Follow this guide to start collecting Prometheus metrics with Sensu."
+weight: 55
+version: "6.3"
 product: "Sensu Go"
 platformContent: false
+menu:
+  sensu-go-6.3:
+    parent: observe-schedule
 ---

-The [Sensu Prometheus Collector][1] is a check plugin that collects metrics from a [Prometheus exporter][2] or the [Prometheus query API][3].
+The [Sensu Prometheus Collector][1] is a check plugin that collects [metrics][10] from a [Prometheus exporter][2] or the [Prometheus query API][3].
 This allows Sensu to route the collected metrics to one or more time-series databases, such as InfluxDB or Graphite.

 The Prometheus ecosystem contains a number of actively maintained exporters, such as the [node exporter][5] for reporting hardware and operating system metrics or Google's [cAdvisor exporter][6] for monitoring containers.
 These exporters expose metrics that Sensu can collect and route to one or more time-series databases.
 Sensu and Prometheus can run in parallel, complementing each other and making use of environments where Prometheus is already deployed.

 This guide uses CentOS 7 as the operating system with all components running on the same compute resource.
 Commands and steps may change for different distributions or if components are running on different compute resources.